 Now launch Microsoft Edge using this EXE file and check if it fixes the STATUS_ACCESS_VIOLATION error

-Switch to Edge Beta
+Switch to Beta version

-Launch Edge browser, sign in to your account (optional) and try accessing the page.
+Launch Edge browser, sign in to your account (optional), and try accessing the page.
 See if it can fix the underlying issue.

-- Launch Microsoft Edge computer browser.
+- Launch the Microsoft Edge computer browser.

-- Click on the More for menu options.
+- Click on More for menu options.

 - Select the Extensions menu from the list.